TheMR-777/MyLegacy/C#/Auto-Updater v4 - JSONified/Technical Documentation/sla_upgradation_v4.md

 - The client app checks for updates in the `SQLite3.UpdatesRecord` table.
   - Only the latest entry is considered.

--  If the following criteria is met, The `evolver` is initiated with the path to the update package passed as an argument.
+-  If the following criteria meets, The `evolver` is initiated with the path to the update package passed as an argument.
    - The `path` is valid.
    - The `go_live` flag is set to `1`.